 The plot doesn’t matter much; the enjoyment of this animated movie comes with Ralph’s and Vanellope’s interactions with the companies and characters of the internet.
 That includes many cameos from Disney-owned characters, including a memorable sequence with nearly all the Disney princesses.

 The 2018 released movie from Universal-Illumination is just the latest adaptation of the classic Christmas-themed tale from Dr. Seuss.
 The movie has Benedict Cumberbatch taking on the title role.
 While he’s not as crazy as Jim Carrey in the older live-action adaptation, Cumberbatch does have a lot of funny and cruel scenes as he tries to ruin the holidays for Whoville’s populace.

 Netflix also has its own original animated movies for kids and family members to watch.
 That includes Next Gen, a sci-fi movie from 2018.
 It centers on a young girl who lives in a future where there are lots of robots.
 However, she happens to hate robots and is also constantly bullied.
 In the midst of all this, she meets an AI robot prototype (voiced by John Krasinski).
 Together, they have to stop a threat that could bring down the entire planet.
 The storyline is fun and makes some good points about treating people fairly, and the animation is also solid.

 6. How To Train Your Dragon 2

-How To Train Your Dragon 2 is an excellent follow-up and sets up the final installment of the trilogy quite well.
-You’ll unfortunately need to have a subscription to three different services to enjoy the series in its entirety, but you can catch this movie on Netflix.
+How To Train Your Dragon 2 is an excellent follow-up and sets up the trilogy’s final installment quite well.
+You’ll, unfortunately, need to have a subscription to three different services to enjoy the series in its entirety, but you can catch this movie on Netflix.